ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 Protocols shine in real-world scenarios where you want to decouple code and reduce dependencies on concrete classes.
 A common use case is _dependency injection_ and testing.
 In Python, it's common to write functions or classes that operate on objects with a particular interface without caring about the concrete implementation.
-Protocols let you formally capture that interface in the type system.
+Protocols capture that interface in the type system.
 This makes your code's expectations clear and allows static analysis to validate those expectations.
 Let's discuss a few practical examples.